 Jordan: How can our community do better to address the needs of our youth?

 Susan: We must continue to offer individualized support to our students, with a focus on early prevention.
-In so doing, we support our students, with the goal of giving every one of them an opportunity to succeed.
+In doing so, we support our students, with the goal of giving every one of them an opportunity to succeed.

-Jordan: How do you think SBCEO can better address the needs of our youth population?
+Jordan: How do you think SBCEO can better address the needs of our youth?

 Susan: We want our office to not just be responsive, but also proactive in education matters on the county, state, and federal levels.
 We want to continue to educate the community at large on important topics that impact them and their families—from matters of school safety, to preparing the next generation for success in a dynamic world, to helping meet social and emotional needs.
 If we can help educate and support our community, I am confident it will really help educate and support our students.

-Jordan: How do you think the Santa Barbara Foundation can better address the needs of our youth population?
+Jordan: How do you think the Santa Barbara Foundation can better address the needs of our youth?

 Susan: We understand that the call to serve never diminishes.
 We would love to see a continued expansion of services countywide.
 In particular, we have a growing population in north Santa Barbara County, including Guadalupe and Santa Maria.
 We also have important needs in rural New Cuyama.
 Given the growth in our county, we would love to see a continued expansion of services countywide.